nikhilrxthod/netscan/README.md

 # netscan
 This network scanner script will help you to find the valid and active hosts in a network.
-To use this script first you must have to run the requirements script by typing   ------  [ bash requirement ]
+To use this script first you must have to run the requirements script by typing   ------  [ bash requirement.sh ]

 You can use the network scanner by just typing a command   ----   netscan [your network IP here in 24 bits]